 Post - MSW Seminar

-This seminar will meet weekly during the fall term and TBD in winter term, and monthly during the spring/summer terms.
-Various topics will be addressed including:
+This seminar will meet weekly during the fall term and winter term, and monthly during the spring/summer terms.
+Every other week, the seminar focuses on Multicultural Issues.
+Posters MC Seminar explores, through a primarily experiential format, experiences, issues, concepts and skills relevant to becoming a multiculturally-sensitive practitioner and individual.
+Various topics will be addressed in Post MSW Seminar including:

 - Approaches to clinical issues and brief therapy

 - Professional development such as current topics in Clinical Social Work in University Counseling Centers and job search/career

 Post-MSW fellows will spend time each week to the pursuit of their area of specialization (examples may include administration, assessment, clinical research, eating issues, trauma, or community outreach.)
 Each post-MSW fellow will the opportunity for ongoing consulation with staff with specific skills, interests and experiences in the area of specialization chosen by the Post–MSW.